-A couple of years ago I worked with a service design studio, I’d come on board as a Sociologist / Service Designer and was immediately set to work.
+A couple of years ago I worked with a service design studio in Belgium.
+I’d come on board as a Sociologist / Service Designer and was immediately set to work.
 New to this kind of combination and Sociologists, they let me identify where I might add value.
 And new to their studio process, I quickly sought to identify a way to fit into everything they were doing, but ultimately to add what I considered a very necessary aspect.

 The human element.

-Afterall, all businesses are grounded in, and at the mercy of, the human experience, whether they realise it as clearly as that or not.
+I did so based on the understanding that businesses are grounded in, and at the mercy of, the human experience, whether they realise it as clearly as that or not.
 In all kinds of ways, businesses seek to anticipate the human response and deliver the added value.

 Raw data in its purest form.